Accounts that receive no

 Please note that minimum equity requirements apply to all Margin Accounts.

-Want to experience investing risk-free?
-With a Practice Account, you’ll get a fictional portfolio worth $100,000 CAD and $100,000 USD of ‘practice’ money which you can use to test-drive the Scotia iTRADE trading platform.
+With a Practice Account, you’ll get a fictional portfolio worth $100,000 CAD and $100,000 USD of ‘practice’ money, which you can use to enhance your investing skills and test-drive the Scotia iTRADE trading platform.